MicrosoftDocs/sccm-docs-powershell-ref/sccm-cmdlets/ConfigurationManager/vlatest/New-CMDepTokenRequest.md

 ```

 ## DESCRIPTION
-The **New-DepTokenRequest** cmdlet requests an Apple Device Enrollment Program (DEP) token request.
+The **New-DepTokenRequest** cmdlet requests a public certificate from Microsoft Intune that can be used to download an encrypted DEP token from the Apple Deployment Program portal.
+Apple uses the public token to encrypt the DEP token.
 You need to provide a Microsoft Intune organizational account by using the *IntuneCredential* parameter.

 ## EXAMPLES